Your on-call shouldn't be

 Does any of my alert data leave my network?

-No. Saneops is fully self-hosted.
-The only outbound traffic is (1) an anonymous telemetry beacon you can disable with one env var, and (2) calls to the LLM provider you configure (Claude / OpenAI / Ollama).
-Want zero outbound?
-Use Ollama and disable telemetry — the system works in a fully air-gapped network.
+Self-hosted: no. Outbound traffic is just an anonymous telemetry beacon (disable with one env var) and your configured LLM provider (Claude / OpenAI / Ollama).
+Use Ollama + disable telemetry for zero outbound — works in a fully air-gapped network.

 What does it cost after the beta?